You have probably heard of the Green New Deal but what about a Feminist Green New Deal?

 BETTER REPRESENTATION IN DEMOCRACY AND OWNERSHIP

-Women, especially BAME and disabled women, are still underrepresented in all areas of political life and rectifying this is crucial to if we are to create a green economy that is inclusive.
-We need to increase participation on a local level so that we can promote economic, ecological and carbon education in schools as well as through the media, to best engage communities.
+Women, especially women of colour and disabled women, are still underrepresented in all areas of political life.
+Changing this is crucial if we are to create a green economy that is inclusive.
+We need to increase participation on a local level so that we can promote economic, ecological and carbon education in schools as well as through the media, to engage communities.

 Read the full policy paper and the briefing which sets out recommendations for a Green New Deal that puts intersectional gender equality front and centre.
 Find out more about the Feminist Green New Deal project with the Women’s Budget Group.